NethServer/ns8-docs/dockerhub.rst

 The access token returned by docker.io is stored in the ``/etc/nethserver/registry.json`` file.
 Make sure the file remains world-readable, as it's required by NS8 modules.

-To adjust the permissions accordingly, run the command:
+To adjust the permissions accordingly, run the commands:

 .. code-block:: shell

+   chmod -c a+rx /etc/nethserver
    chmod -c a+r /etc/nethserver/registry.json

 Repeat this process for every node within the cluster.